Traffic Tickets in Washington DC

 Accumulate 12 points or more and your driver's license will be revoked.
 For more information, visit our Suspended License page.

-You may be able to complete a defensive driving course to prevent points from going on your WA, D.C. driving record.
+You may be able to complete a defensive driving course to prevent points from going on your D.C. driving record.
 To determine your eligibility, refer to your traffic ticket or contact the D.C.
 DMV.

 NOTE: For specific details on how to pay your ticket fines, you'll need to check your D.C. traffic ticket or contact the Washington, D.C.
 DMV directly.